tusharsial/tusharsial.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming MS in Aerospace Engineering student at Iowa State University.
-Digging deep into the multifaceted aspects throughout my undergraduate journey, I’ve identified my interest in advancing control theory for nonlinear dynamical systems such as robots and spacecraft.
+My enduring curiosity for Control Systems led me to major in Electrical and Electronics Engineering at BITS Pilani.
+Digging deep into its multifaceted aspects throughout my undergraduate journey, I’ve identified my interest in advancing control theory for nonlinear dynamical systems such as robots and spacecraft.
 Starting in Fall 2024, I'll pursue a Research Assistantship under Professor [Abhishek Halder](https://abhishekhalder.org/index.html).

 Apart from this, I also keep a keen interest in the domain of Electric vehicles.
 My hobbies include playing the keyboard, cricket and badminton, running, and cycling.